wallarm/product-documentation/docs/latest/installation/api-gateways/mulesoft.md

 [ptrav-attack-docs]:                ../../attacks-vulns-list.md#path-traversal
 [attacks-in-ui-image]:              ../../images/admin-guides/test-attacks-quickstart-sqli-xss.png

-# Mulesoft with Automated Wallarm Policy
+# Mulesoft with Wallarm Policy

-[MuleSoft](https://www.mulesoft.com/) is an integration platform that enables seamless connectivity and data integration between systems, applications, and services.
+[MuleSoft](https://www.mulesoft.com/) is an integration platform that enables seamless connectivity and data integration between services with an API gateway serving as the entry point for client applications to access APIs.
 With Wallarm, you can secure APIs on the Mulesoft Anypoint platform using the Wallarm policy.
 This article explains how to attach and utilize the policy.

 The diagram below illustrates the high-level traffic flow when Wallarm policy is attached to APIs on the MuleSoft Anypoint platform, and Wallarm is configured to block malicious activity.